ledwindra/replication-code-economics/README.md

 It may be true that there are public resources out there, but they may be scattered and not centralized in a place where communities can easily look up to, such as GitHub, where for other programming languages we can see on GitHub [topics](https://github.com/topics) such as [Awesome List](https://github.com/topics/awesome).
 It's not surprising that economists are not used to sharing stuffs on this place, but fortunately it looks like the numbers are growing recently.

 This repository is automatically updated at 12.00 AM UTC every day to nowcast this trend.

+# Data source
-Currently there are two data sources that I'm using:
+Currently there are several sources that I'm using.

 ## GitHub API
 The only metric that I use is total numbers of public repositories that use Stata and have "replication code" in the keywords (not case sensitive).
 Also, it doesn't take into account the field of study in the replication codes.
 It is possible that people who use Stata also come from fields of study other than economics.
 Plot example as follows: